 Hemorrhoids are symptomatic abnormalities of normal vascular structures in the anal canal that are manifested by dilation of the local arteries and veins due to constriction and partial obstruction of the exiting colonic veins.
 Although the exact mechanism for hemorrhoid formation is not clear, the progressive occlusion of venous exit vessels (e.g., as seen in straining during defecation, heavy lifting and pregnancy) is thought to produce stretching of the vessels in the hemorrhoidal plexus combined with vascular stasis.
 This stasis could cause exposure of the blood to collagen, which in turn causes platelet clumping with the release of the platelet's artery and vein constricting contents, including serotonin, which via stimulation of the 5HT2 receptor causes localized constriction of the exit veins, where most of the vascular smooth muscles are, and, in combination with other factors, causes a cascade effect producing clot formation.
 These events result in additional stasis of the blood, perpetuating and further worsening the situation.
 As hemorrhoids worsen, the trapped blood forms piles (protruding skin folds filled with static and thrombosed blood), initially above the pectinate line (internal hemorrhoids) and then below the pectinate line (external hemorrhoids).
 The classification of internal hemorrhoid grades by Banov is accepted by most specialists.
-This system consists of four grades and symptoms: first degree (grade II): hemorrhoids protrude and require manual re-insertion; and fourth degree (grade IV): hemorrhoids protrude and require manual re-insertion; and fourth degree (grade IV): hemorrhoids protrude and require manual re-insertion; and fourth degree (grade IV): hemorrhoids protrude and require manual re-insertion; and fourth degree (grade IV): hemorrhoids protrude and require manual re-insertion; and fourth degree (grade IV): hemorrhoids protrude and require manual re-insertion; and fourth degree (grade IV): hemorrhoids protrude and require manual re-insertion; and fourth degree (grade IV): he
+This system consists of four grades and symptoms: first degree (grade I): hemorrhoids bleed but do not protrude; second degree (grade II): hemorrhoids protrude but reduce on their own; third degree (grade III): hemorrhoids protrude and require manual re-insertion; and fourth degree (grade IV): hemorrhoids protrude and cannot be manually re-inserted.